 - knives or weapons

 - alcohol

 - illegal drugs

 - "legal highs"

 - stolen items

-- e-cigarettes, tobacco and cigarette papers
+- e-cigarettes, vapes, Nicotine pouches, tobacco and cigarette papers

 - fireworks

 - pornographic images or

 - articles that have been or could be used to commit an offence or cause harm

 We have a responsibility to ensure all members of our community are safe: City will not tolerate any dangerous items brought on site.
-If it is deemed that items threaten the safety or well-being of any member of the Academy or wider community these items will be confiscated, and the police may be involved.
+If it is deemed that items threaten the safety or well-being of any member of the academy or wider community these items will be confiscated, and the police may be involved.
 We expect parents to ensure their child does not bring any banned items onto site by regularly checking uniform and bags.

 A teacher or someone who has lawful control of the child can search a pupil with their consent to look for any item banned by academy rules.
 Pupils must be first asked to empty pockets and bags themselves.
-If the pupil refuses to give permission the Academy may impose a sanction for failing to follow a reasonable instruction.
+If the pupil refuses to give permission the academy may impose a sanction for failing to follow a reasonable instruction and it may be assumed through the balance of probability they have a banned item on their possession.

-The Academy will also frequently arrange for the Police to use a knife arch to keep all children safe.
-We expect every child to cooperate with the Academy whenever a knife arch is present.
+The Academy will also frequently arrange for the Police to use an arch to keep all children safe.
+We expect every child to cooperate with the Academy whenever an arch is present.
 We also use metal detecting wands regularly to ensure all students and staff are safe.